 But what has history and research shown us?
 That is the basis of my philosophy.
 I don’t focus on hope but evidence.
 And evidence shows that analysts’ high growth expectations fail and that the market prices in too much growth.

 As human beings it is easy to become emotionally involved and investors find themselves looking for ways to convince themselves to buy or hold on to a stock.

 So I needed a philosophy that took care of this problem.
 During my research I stumbled upon “What Works on Wall Street”.
 In the book, James O’Shaughnessy shows the results from back testing different statistics and combinations of them.

-That inspired me to spend thousands of hours creating and back testing models.
+That inspired me to spend thousands of hours creating and back testing investment strategies or models.